Sauchiehall St, Glasgow

 By submitting your details via this online form we may contact you in future in relation to this planning application and other Vita Group news.
 You can view our legal notice here.

-Key Concern | Our Response | Concern regarding the use of the site for
+Concern regarding the use of the site for student accommodation.

-student accommodation. | Student accommodation, along with affordable housing and a commercial unit, provides a viable alternative to the consented build-to-rent use in light of the Scottish Government ‘rent freeze’ introduced in September 2022.
-There is an established need for additional purpose built student accommodation in Edinburgh. |
+Student accommodation, along with affordable housing and a commercial unit, provides a viable alternative to the consented build-to-rent use in light of the Scottish Government ‘rent freeze’ introduced in September 2022.
+There is an established need for additional purpose built student accommodation in Edinburgh.

-Concern regarding the impact of building height
+Concern regarding the impact of building height on sunlight access to neighbouring buildings.

-on sunlight access to neighbouring buildings. | A Daylight, Sunlight and Overshadowing Report is being undertaken to assess impact on neighbouring properties to ensure any impact is within acceptable standards. |
+A Daylight, Sunlight and Overshadowing Report is being undertaken to assess impact on neighbouring properties to ensure any impact is within acceptable standards.

-Concern regarding the impact of building height
+Concern regarding the impact of building height and massing on streetscape views and outlook of neighbouring buildings.

-of neighbouring buildings. | The proposals will be supported by a Townscape and Visual Impact Assessment to assess the height of the proposed development in local and long-distance views.
-The Visualisations shown on board 7, taken from both the north and south of Sibbald Walk, show that the top storey will not be visible from these locations. |
+The proposals will be supported by a Townscape and Visual Impact Assessment to assess the height of the proposed development in local and long-distance views.
+The Visualisations shown on board 7, taken from both the north and south of Sibbald Walk, show that the top storey will not be visible from these locations.

 More detailed work and assessments are currently being undertaken which are helping to inform and shape the final design proposals.